Strain Engineering of Altermagnetic Symmetry in Epitaxial RuO$_2$ Films

-The ongoing debate suggests that the magnetic ground state of RuO$_2$ may be influenced by various experimental conditions.
-Notably, prior studies indicate that RuO$_2$ films more frequently exhibit magnetic behavior than bulk samples, highlighting the potential role of sample thickness, strain, or growth conditions.~\cite{feng2022anomalous,tschirner2023saturation,bose2022tilted,bai2022observation,liao2024separation,weber2024all} Interestingly, an intriguing study revealed the altermagnetic order in ultrathin RuO$_2$ films epitaxially grown on (110) TiO$_2$, which is not observed in bulk, single crystal RuO$_2$, further emphasizing the critical role of the epitaxial strain~\cite{jeong2024altermagnetic}.
-Additionally, a sizable anomalous Hall effect observed in ultrathin RuO$_2$ at a significantly lower magnetic field ($<$9~T) compared to previous reports ($<$50~T) further suggests the strain-driven stabilization of altermagnetic order.~\cite{jeong2025metallicity} However, the physical basis for the relation between altermagnetic order and lattice parameters of RuO$_2$ remains largely unexplored.
+{It is notable that, when RuO$_2$ approaches the atomically thin limit, its altermagnetic behavior becomes more consistently observable, suggesting that both sample thickness and epitaxial strain play important roles in its magnetism.
+For instance, mirror-even spin splitting have been observed in spin- and angle-resolved photoemission spectroscopy in a 2 nm (110) RuO$_2$ thin film.~\cite{yichen2025} Furthermore, second-harmonic generation measurements have revealed time-reversal symmetry breaking in ultrathin ($<$4~nm) (110) RuO$_2$ films epitaxially grown on (110) TiO$_2$, which is absent in bulk single crystal RuO$_2$, further underscoring the critical influence of epitaxial strain~\cite{jeong2024altermagnetic}.
+The observation of a sizable anomalous Hall effect in the ultrathin films consistently suggests a strain-driven stabilization of altermagnetic order~\cite{jeong2025metallicity}.
+Nevertheless, the fundamental physical relationship between altermagnetic order and the lattice parameters of RuO$_2$ remains largely unexplored.}

 Here, we systematically investigate the strain effects in RuO$_2$ films grown on TiO$_2$ substrates and their influence on magnetic order.
-The x-ray diffraction (XRD) measurements reveal that the lattice constants of RuO$_2$ strongly depend on film thickness due to epitaxial strain from the TiO$_2$ substrate.
+The XRD measurements reveal that the lattice constants of RuO$_2$ strongly depend on film thickness due to epitaxial strain from the TiO$_2$ substrate.
 Our first-principles calculations show that compressive strain along the [001] direction enhances the density of states near the Fermi level, driving Fermi surface instabilities and stabilizing the altermagnetic phase.
 Notably, this strain-induced magnetism emerges in RuO$_2$ films on (100) and (110) oriented TiO$_2$ without requiring Hubbard $U$ corrections or additional hole doping.
 Furthermore, we find that additional symmetry breaking in (110) RuO$_2$ induces an uncompensated ferrimagnetic order, in contrast to the ideal altermagnetic phase in (100) RuO$_2$.
 Finally, we analyze spin–momentum locking and the Fermi surface of altermagnetic (100) RuO$_2$, and evaluate the tunneling magnetoresistance ratio within a realistic range of Hubbard $U$ parameters.